AngelaMeow/angelameow.github.io/self-portrait.md

 #### Building the visualization with AI assistance
 The p5.js sketch went through several iterations, each one refining the rules.
 My goals were:

 - Loading the JSON data and mapping sentiment counts to colored cells.
-The following graphic was the firs iteration where I achieved loading properly the data and seting up the variables to work with the data.
+The following graphic was the first iteration where I achieved loading and using the values from the JSON file properly.

 <iframe style="width: 520px; height: 700px; margin: 40px auto" src="https://editor.p5js.org/AngelaMeow/full/bTIX_3bNJ"></iframe>